-The proposed new houses would have three-storeys of accommodation, although the second floor would be partially within the roofs.
+Externally, the proposed new houses would have three-storeys of accommodation, although the second floor would be partially within the form of the roof.
 The roofs of the houses would be simple longitudinal ridges (or transverse ridges in the case of Plots 8 and 10) reaching a maximum height of 10.8 metres at the ridge and 7 metres to eaves above ground level.
 The external design is relatively conventional modern in style.
-The indicated external finishing materials are buff brick, with the remainder of the elevations in grey vertical boarding and some metal cladding spandrel panels between windows.
+The indicated external finishing materials are dominantly buff brick, with the remainder of the elevations finished in grey vertical boarding and some metal cladding spandrel panels between some of the windows.
 The roofs are indicated to be blue/black slate.
-The houses would be arranged with the entrance hallway, kitchen, dining and utility rooms on the ground-floor; living rooms, bathroom and a bedroom on the first-floor; and two further bedrooms (one with en-suite) and a study room at second-floor level.
+Internally, the proposed houses would be arranged with the entrance hallway, kitchen, dining and utility rooms on the ground-floor; living rooms, bathroom and a bedroom on the first-floor; and two further bedrooms (one with en-suite) and a study room at second-floor level.

-The application is accompanied by a Planning, Design & Access Statement, a separate Design & Access Statement prepared by the applicants' architects, a Transport Statement, Arboricultural Impact Assessment & Tree Protection and Tree Survey Reports, an Ecological
+The application is accompanied by a Planning, Design & Access Statement, a separate Design & Access Statement and Site Context Analysis prepared by the project architects, a Transport Statement, Arboricultural Impact Assessment & Tree Protection and Tree Survey Reports, an Ecological Impact Assessment, Flood Risk Assessment & Drainage Statement, and a Phase 1 Site Investigation Report.
+Additionally submitted with the application are some further reports seeking to address matters previously the subject of pre-commencement conditions, namely: a further Phase 1, and a Phase 2, Geo-Environmental Risk Assessment; a Preliminary Soil Contamination Ground Investigation; a Construction & Methodology Statement including additional tree protection details; and an External Materials Schedule.

-Impact Assessment, Flood Risk Assessment & Drainage Statement, and a Phase 1 Site Investigation Report.
+A revised Drainage Strategy Plan and Infiltration Test results were submitted to the Council on 8 July 2022 seeking to address the request from the Lead Local Flood Authority for revised/more information concerning the proposed surface water drainage of the site.

-The applicants are seeking to complete a s106 Planning Obligation to secure the necessary Public Open Space and SPA mitigation and avoidance financial contributions to address adopted Local Plan Policies and SPA impact.
+The applicants are seeking to complete a fresh s106 Planning Obligation (or, in the alternative, a Deed of Variation to the previous s106 Planning Obligation completed in respect of planning permission 21/00066/FULPP) to secure the necessary Public Open Space and SPA mitigation and avoidance financial contributions to address adopted Local Plan Policies and SPA impact.
+One consequence of allowing that previous planning permission to lapse is that the required s106 financial contributions have increased since last year.